auraphp/Aura.SqlQuery/README.md

 ### UPDATE

-Build a common _UPDATE_ query using the following methods.
+Build an _UPDATE_ query using the following methods.
 They do not need to be called in any particular order, and may be called multiple times.

 ```php